|

 Béla Bartók Concert Hall has been designed to offer the feel of a grand Gothic cathedral with its 42-ton canopy, 58 movable resonance chambers, as well as the unique wall and floor coverings (the wall is made of Canadian maple with walnut facing, while the floor and seats are of Chilean cherry) that all allow for the special atmosphere and acoustics.
 Its impressive size is further characterized by the 1,600-seat auditorium and the 470-square-meter stage.
 A concert in this hall is definitely an experience for life.

-- What are the classical concert halls in Budapest?
+What are the most famous classical music venues in Budapest?

 For Sale pub Budapest – a place where you can relax beyond limits, one of a kind that you will not forget in your life!